maxnd/mxMarkEdit/README.md

 * `Meta` + `Opt` + `Shift` + `U`: make lowercase the current word.
 * `Meta` + `Opt` + `U`: capitalise the current word.
 * `Meta` + `Shift` + `T`: show the tables grid.
+* `Meta` + `Shift` + `X`: if the cursor is within a heading, cut in the clipboard the same heading and all the text that is under it, included possible headings of lower levels; this text may be pasted elsewhere;
 * `Meta` + `Shift` + `F`:
   * within a footnote reference in the document (e.g. `[^1]`), move the cursor to the corresponding footnote;
   * within a footnote (e.g. `[^1]: This is the text of the footnote.`), move the cursor to the corresponding footnote reference in the document;